Google Buys Fitbit For $2.1 Billion, Pledges To Protect Health Data

 Google, YouTube To Pay $170 Million Penalty Over Collecting Kids' Personal Info

 Fitbit has 28 million users worldwide and has sold more than 100 million devices, according to its website.
-Its CEO, James Park, said that Google was the perfect partner to match his ambitions.
+Its CEO, James Park, said Google was the perfect partner to match his ambitions.

 "With Google's resources and global platform, Fitbit will be able to accelerate innovation in the wearables category, scale faster, and make health even more accessible to everyone," said Park.

 In September, state attorneys general from across the United States announced a major probe into whether Google's dominance is hurting competition.
-European officials conducted similar investigations and slapped a multibillion dollar fine on the company for breaking antitrust laws.
+European officials conducted similar investigations and slapped a multibillion-dollar fine on the company for breaking antitrust laws.

 Paolo Zialcita is an intern with NPR's News Desk.